Religious Studies (Philosophy, Ethics & Religion)

 - Is there evidence of an afterlife?

 - Is it right to experiment on animals?

 - Do we have free will?

 In addition, this course involves an in-depth study of the religion of Buddhism.
-There are four themes within the study of Buddhism: religious figures and sacred texts; religious concepts and religious life; significant social and historical developments in religious thought; religious practices and religious identity.
+Themes within the study of religion include: religious figures and sacred texts; religious concepts and religious life; significant social and historical developments in religious thought; religious practices and religious identity.

-This course does not tell you what to think about these topics; it is designed to encourage you to adopt an enquiring, critical and reflective approach to the study of philosophical problems and religion.
+This course is designed to encourage you to adopt an enquiring, critical and reflective approach to the study of philosophical problems and religion.
 You are expected to develop your own values, opinions and attitudes in light of your studies.
 This is a subject which appeals to students who enjoy reading and thinking, are keen to explore debates and arguments and who find it exciting to challenge everyday assumptions about existence and reality!